National online identity authentication: History

-On July 26, 2024, the Ministry of Public Security and the Cyberspace Administration of China issued the "National Network Identity Authentication Public Service Management Measures (Draft for Comments)" on the grounds of strengthening the protection of citizens' personal information.
+On 26 July 2024, the Ministry of Public Security and the Cyberspace Administration of China issued the "National Network Identity Authentication Public Service Management Measures (Draft for Comments)" on the grounds of strengthening the protection of citizens' personal information.
 The laws and regulations are based on the Cybersecurity Law implemented in 2017, the Data Security Law implemented in 2021, the Personal Information Protection Law implemented in 2021, and the Anti-Telecom Network Fraud Law implemented in 2022.

-On May 23, 2025, the Ministry of Public Security, the Cyberspace Administration of China, the Ministry of Civil Affairs, the Ministry of Culture and Tourism, the National Health Commission, the National Radio and Television Administration and other six departments jointly announced the National Internet Identity Authentication Public Service Management Measures, which came into effect on July 15.
+On 23 May 2025, the Ministry of Public Security, the Cyberspace Administration of China, the Ministry of Civil Affairs, the Ministry of Culture and Tourism, the National Health Commission, the National Radio and Television Administration and other six departments jointly announced the National Internet Identity Authentication Public Service Management Measures, which came into effect on 15 July.
 The Measures stipulate that the application for Internet numbers and Internet certificates is voluntary.
 Natural persons under the age of 14 must obtain the consent of their parents or other guardians and apply on their behalf; natural persons who are at least 14 years old but under 18 years old must apply under the supervision of their parents or other guardians.

 Application

-The beta version of the National Network Identity Authentication app developed by the Ministry of Public Security was first launched on June 27, 2023.
-As of August 1, 2024, 67 apps have launched the “online ID card” pilot program, including some government apps and Internet apps, such as the National Government Service Platform and local government service apps in Sichuan, Shandong, Jiangsu and other provinces, China Railway 12306, Taobao, WeChat, Xiaohongshu, and QQ.
+The beta version of the National Network Identity Authentication app developed by the Ministry of Public Security was first launched on 27 June 2023.
+As of 1 Augustt 2024, 67 apps have launched the "online ID card" pilot program, including some government apps and Internet apps, such as the National Government Service Platform and local government service apps in Sichuan, Shandong, Jiangsu and other provinces, China Railway 12306, Taobao, WeChat, Xiaohongshu, and QQ.

-On August 28, 2024, according to China Business News, Anhui's "Anshitong" App introduced national online identity authentication, and the original Alipay authentication has been cancelled.
+On 28 August 2024, according to China Business News, Anhui's "Anshitong" App introduced national online identity authentication, and the original Alipay authentication has been cancelled.
 The lower left corner of the login page displays "national online identity authentication" or "electronic social security card", and the original "Alipay" authentication has been cancelled.
 In addition, the App system also prompts that the above page does not support screenshots, "due to application restrictions, this interface cannot be screenshotted"; on Alipay, it is still possible to log in to the "Anshitong" applet, but it has also added the "online certificate assistant" function.

 That evening, the official WeChat public account of Anhui Tong responded that the quick login method would be restored after the optimization and upgrade was completed.
 The "Announcement on the Optimization and Upgrade of the Quick Login Function of Anhui Tong App" stated that during the optimization and upgrade of the quick login function of Anhui Tong App, users who entered the Anhui Tong App through the quick login method would be affected.
 The quick login method would be restored after the optimization and upgrade was completed.
 As of May 2025, the National Network Identity Authentication App has been downloaded over 16 million times, has 6 million users, and has provided authentication services over 12.5 million times.

 The system was officially launched on 15 July 2025.